Trading Indices Online

 Why Trade CFDs?

 CFD index trading offers a number of benefits to the online trader.
 Trading CFDs (Contracts for Difference) allows you to buy or sell financial instruments without actually owning the underlying asset.
-These could be commodities, stock, or in the case of stock index CFDs, the value of the underlying indices.
+These could be commodities like gold or oil, leading stocks, or in the case of stock index CFDs, the value of the underlying indices.

 Make AvaTrade your CFD broker and enjoy the benefits of trading with a regulated, award-winning broker!